 + Starting new First Day of School traditions

-First up was her very first first day of school photo (that we actually took a few nights before, because who needs that craziness added to the first day?!)
+First up was her very first first day of school sign and photo (that we actually took a few nights before, because who needs that craziness added to the first day?!)
 This is hands-down one of the first day of school traditions that I couldn’t WAIT to start!
 I love seeing others share them year after year on social media.
 And while I hope time goes nice and slowly, I can’t wait to see this full series one day.
-There are SO many choices of props, and while I love letter boards and chalkboards, I just fell in love with this adorable pennant flag.
+There are SO many choices for first day of school signs, and while I love letter boards and chalkboards, I just fell in love with this adorable pennant flag.
 Plus the maker is local to me so I was thrilled to support her small shop!

 Cue all the tears.
 Really, though, is there anything better than that last picture ?
 Omg, be still, my heart!!
 I was cracking up and asked what in the world she was doing and she told me,